QuentinRa/blog.quentinra.dev/tools-and-frameworks/projects/modeling/uml/diagrams/sequence/index.md

 ![Sequence Diagram Message](_uml/msg.svg)
 </div>

 Some messages are **asynchronous** meaning we are not expecting a response meaning the timeline doesn't wait for a reply to continue.
-They are represented with a dashed line and arrowhead.
+They are represented with a different arrowhead.

 👉 For complex diagrams, we may add numbers before every message especially when it involves asynchronous messages.
 </div></div>